Bikeman868/NPL/README.md

 This is not to be confused with an OS process.
 Processes in NPL are functional logic that has no state, accepts messages, and produces zero or more messages as a result.

-The original message can be mutated by the process.
+The original message can not be mutated by the process.
 The process can emit zero or more messages as the result of its processing.
 These emitted messages are routed by the pipes that are connected to the process.
 The routing can direct some messages back to the sender, or forward them to other processes for further processing.

 For example if a process performs some transformation task, it might take in a message and emit a transformed version of it.
 This process can be plugged into the network in a variety of ways without it being aware of how it is being used.
 In one instance a process might send a message to it and route the transformed message back to itself.
 In another scenario, a process might send a message to it, and attach routing information that sends the transformed message to another process.